lkarvec/SiteFolio/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/O5O5WSDQK)

 This is the first iteration of ([feyprince.dev](https://feyprince.dev/)) built with Next.Js and hosted by Netlify.
+This is actively being developed for further optimization and to refine content.

 ## 🛠 Installation & Set Up